-On May 24th, the Office of Civil Rights of the Department of Health and Human Services (HHS) issued a new proposed rule that would significantly weaken the current rules interpreting Section 1557 of the Affordable Care Act (ACA).
+On June 14th, the Office of Civil Rights of the Department of Health and Human Services (HHS) issued a new proposed rule that would significantly weaken the current rules interpreting Section 1557 of the Affordable Care Act (ACA).
 Section 1557 prohibits discrimination by health programs or facilities that receive federal funds from discriminating based on race, color, national origin, age, disability, or sex.
 The HHS initiated a 60-day public comment period that ended on August 13th.
 More than 130,000 comments were submitted, many of them critical of the proposed changes.
 You can read our comments in opposition to the proposed rule here.

 HHS proposes to make changes to the Section 1557 rules that would, among other things: